PennyLaneAI/pennylane-orquestra/README.md

-An approach for integrating PennyLane with Orquestra.
+A package for integrating PennyLane with Orquestra.

 **Installation**